An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

-\begin{lemma} The realization functor sends complicial horn inclusion to acyclic cofibration of the saturated inductive model structure for $m$-marked $\infty$-categories. \end{lemma} \begin{proof} The complicial horn inclusion $\Lambda^1[2] \to \Delta[2]^1$ corresponds to the following inclusion of marked $\infty$-categories:
+\begin{lemma} The strictification functor sends complicial horn inclusions to acyclic cofibrations of the saturated inductive left semi-model structure for $m$-marked $\infty$-categories. \end{lemma} \begin{proof} The morphism $|\Lambda^1[2]| \to |\Delta[2]^1|$ corresponds to the following inclusion of marked $\infty$-categories: